Digital Accessibility

 Here is our working rubric for scoring VPATs.
 This is based on a rubric used by the state of Minnesota , combined with some more specific criteria that we came up with to fit our needs.
 Our rubric needs to balance two features of the VPAT: the number of WCAG 2.0 criteria that the vendor has marked "Supported" and the evaluation methods and documentation they include to show us that the software does indeed support these criteria.

-- Supports less than half the criteria with some evaluation/documentation.
+2. Supports 26 - 49% of applicalbe criteria criteria.
 A score of 2 indicates that the vendor has determined their software has major accessibility issues.

 Risk Assessment